tryy3/bartender/README.md

 ### Version 1

 -   GUI
     -   Recipes is filtered based on what liquid we can pump
     -   Select a recipe
     -   Select the volume of your glass/drink
     -   Start pouring
     -   Change what liquid/ingredient is in each pump
+    -   Caching of recipes.
+Mainly it should use graphql but in case of no internet or mobile data there should be cache.

 -   Machine
     -   Pump liquid from A to B